 Plus, they’re jam packed with raisins, dates and walnuts, which are all good for you.

-As a dietitian, I would definitely put them on par with a granola bar in terms of healthiness as a snack option.
+As a dietitian, I would put them on par with a granola bar in terms of healthiness as a snack option.

 Why Are They Called Hermit Cookies?